 yes.
 If the checks find any problems, they will tell you about them and the change will not be uploaded.
 Once you‘ve fixed them you can run the command again.
 Sometimes it will warn about things that can’t be fixed given the circumstances, in which case add

---no-verify to the command (though you should probably amend your commit message to explain why).
+--ignore-hooks to the command (though you should probably amend your commit message to explain why).

 Whichever method you use, you should see some output like this if all goes well: